 - Beachside Grill

 You’ll find burgers and hot dogs here daily.
 Sometimes they’ll have special lunches like tacos or paella.
-The tacos and paella were actually pretty good.
-Get ready to stand on line for this.
+The tacos and paella were pretty good.
+Get ready to stand in line for this.

 Cafes at Hilton La Romana

 There are two cafes at the Hilton La Romana.
-One is on the family side and the other on the adult site.
+One is on the family side, and the other is on the adult side.
 As an adult-only resort guest, you can take advantage of both.
 They are open from 7 am to 11 pm.